shash42/shash42.github.io/_pages/about.md

   - /about.html
 ---

 I am an AI researcher, currently co-advised by [Jonas Geiping](https://jonasgeiping.github.io/) and [Douwe Kiela](https://douwekiela.github.io/) through the ELLIS PhD program.
-I am interested in how to make ML systems learn when humans can't provide unambgious ground-truth: whether it be handling conflicting preferences, asking information-seeking questions, or solving novel problems.
-Feel free to get in touch if you want to chat about ideas!
+I am interested in making ML systems learn when humans can't provide unambgious ground-truth: whether it be handling conflicting preferences, asking information-seeking questions, or solving novel problems.
+I like getting email, so [reach out](mailto:shashwatnow@gmail.com)!
 I'm excited about:
-- The science of pretraining task design, data, and evaluations
+- Evaluations and Post-training data
 - Enabling iterative improvement of ML models
 - Using AI to democratize education and research